Inpatient Rehabilitation Program:

 Children under the age of 18 are not allowed to visit.

 Visitors should wear well-fitting masks and physically distance from other healthcare personnel and other patients/visitors that are not part of their group at all times while on the TNC property.

 Inpatient Post-Acute Brain Injury Program:

-- The patient and family member must stay in the patient’s room at all times.
-If a staff member is needed, the call light must be utilized.
+During a visit, the resident and family member must stay in the resident’s room or outside at all times and avoid common areas, including the therapy gym.
+If a staff member is needed, please use the call light.

-As of June 8, 2020, the Bluebonnet Medical Rehabilitation Outpatient Clinic will re-open to full capacity.
-We will still offer telehealth services if the patient prefers this option.
+The Bluebonnet Medical Rehabilitation Outpatient Clinic is open to full capacity.
+We continue to offer tele-therapy services if the patient prefers this option.

 Visitors are still not permitted in the Outpatient Clinic, unless a caregiver has to be with the patient for assistance and/or training with the therapist.